 Three of the other strongest contenders in the 2% back-on-everything space, are the Capital One Venture, the Citi Double Cash and the Fidelity® Investment Rewards® American Express® cards.

 Capital One Venture

 I have a soft spot for the Capital One Venture Rewards card.
+(Find out the current bonus and compare offers here!)
 Besides being smitten with Jennifer Garner since her Alias days (!!!), this was also my first foray into the miles & points space, a few years before I got fully sucked in!
 Who could pass up on an over $1000 sign-up bonus?!
 The card pays 2% back on all purchases, in the form of erasing travel purchases, but carries a $59 annual fee after the first fee-free year (and comes with a $400 sign-up bonus).

 I have found that Capital One will always waive the annual fee with a phone call request, but if they stop doing so in the future (as I use the card less), there’s always a downgrade option to the no-annual-fee VentureOne card.

 Note: For those considering applying for this card, know that it is common for Capital One to pull credit from all three major credit bureaus.